 How can I relieve the pain from a cycling accident?

 Most of the pain and aches after a cycling accident go after a few days.
 In those cases, simple rest with ice and painkillers should help greatly.
-Only if you suffer broken bones or torn muscles from a bike accident should you require further medical treatment.
+We would still advise you to seek medical attention for even minor injuries.
+Only if you suffer broken bones or torn muscles or hit your head from a bike accident should you require further medical treatment.

 What should I do immediately after a cycling accident?